maciej-sz/nbp-php/api.md

 ### `getMonthTablesA` method

 Returns the `A` table iterator from a specific month.

 Rates here are grouped into tables, which represent the actual data structure provided by NBP.
-To get the rates there needs to be second iteration:
+To get the actual rates, a second iteration is required:

 <details>
 <summary>Example: getting all currency rates</summary>